gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 # FP.2: ComputeTTCLidar
 Compute the time-to-collision in seconds for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.

 The original implementation for the midterm project was using the minimum x distance.
 This base implementation had higher incidences of outliers.
-So, I switched the implementation from the minimum X distance to the median.
+So, I switched the implementation from the minimum X distance to the median as shown below.
 This reduced the incidences of outliers considerably.

 ```cpp